aacebedo/machination/README.md

   This command stops an instances.
 As the start command, it must be ran as root.

 - ssh <instance name>
-  This command open an ssh connection to an instance

 When creating a machine, files are stored in the folder ~/.machination.
 Those files contains the description of the instance.
 Machine filesystem can also be